‘A reason to bring your family’: Water Street seeing growth, renewal

 The western part of Henderson is seeing the most growth, with residential and commercial projects sprouting up on what seems like a daily basis, but the east side of the city is also experiencing a massive wave of gentrification.

-Both the eastern and southeastern sections of Henderson have finally taken off after years of false starts — particularly Water Street which runs parallel with Boulder Highway just off Nevada State Route 564, Grant Traub, senior vice president of investment sales at Colliers International Las Vegas, said.
+Both the eastern and southeastern sections of Henderson have finally taken off after years of false starts — particularly Water Street which runs parallel with Boulder Highway just off Nevada State Route 564 said Grant Traub, senior vice president of investment sales at Colliers International Las Vegas.

 “I’ll be really candid because I’ve been in Las Vegas for 25 years,” he said, “and they have talked about making over the Water Street area at least two other times in the past 25 years.
 They tried to do something and it didn’t get traction and they wanted to make it more important to Henderson and they wanted to make it more vital and it didn’t work.”